 |Benefits||Reduces the time from data acquisition to insight, while improving data quality, fast-tracking metadata identification and simplifying governance||Enables shorter and more frequent iterations in product creation, speeding up the journey from ideation to delivery and also fixing deployment issues||Facilitates the automation of ML workflows while improving their effectiveness|

-As we wrap up, it is important to remember that both DataOps and DevOps aim to increase delivery speed without compromising quality or security.
+As we wrap up, it is essential to remember that both DataOps and DevOps aim to increase delivery speed without compromising quality or security.

-While we’ve explored the differences in DataOps vs. DevOps, the similarities are worth noting.
+While we’ve explored the differences between DataOps and DevOps, the similarities are worth noting.